 Your car breaks down, you lose your job, your water heater breaks, you can't find a job as quickly as you planned, you need to buy an emergency plane ticket.
 Life happens and you can't predict when or how surprises will arrive.
-This is where your emergency fund comes in to save you.
+This is where your emergency fund also known as a sinking fund comes in.

 If you are single, the more you have saved the better, so setting a goal of at least 6 months would be wise.
 This is simply because as a single person, you might not have anyone else to fall back on for financial support.

 3 months because there are two incomes and it is less likely that you would both be out of a job for the same amount of time, for example.
 However I will stress, the more you can save for emergencies, the better.
 12 months would be amazing!

 So how do you save that much money for emergencies?

 Putting away 3 to 6 months of income for emergencies sounds like a lot but if you start with saving a little then you can save over time until you eventually reach your goal.
-Keep in mind that amount of money you are saving is to cover 3 to 6 months of your basic living expenses so your housing, your food and your transportation NOT your non-essentials and nice to have.
+The key here is to build your savings into your budget until you reach your emergency fund goal.

 Where should you keep your emergency savings?